kubernetes/website/content/en/blog/_posts/2021-04-08-PodSecurityPolicy-Past-Present-and-Future.md

 In Kubernetes, we define resources such as Deployments, StatefulSets, and Services that represent the building blocks of software applications.
 The various controllers inside a Kubernetes cluster react to these resources, creating further Kubernetes resources or configuring some software or hardware to accomplish our goals.

-In most Kubernetes clusters, RBAC (Role-Based Access Control) rules control access to these resources.
-Get, Create, Edit, and Delete are the sorts of operations that RBAC cares about, but RBAC does not consider what settings are being put into the resources it controls.
+In most Kubernetes clusters, RBAC (Role-Based Access Control) rules control access to these resources. `list`, `get`, `create`, `edit`, and `delete` are the sorts of API operations that RBAC cares about, but _RBAC does not consider what settings are being put into the resources it controls_.
 For example, a Pod can be almost anything from a simple webserver to a privileged command prompt offering full access to the underlying server node and all the data.
 It’s all the same to RBAC: a Pod is a Pod is a Pod.

 To control what sorts of settings are allowed in the resources defined in your cluster, you need Admission Control in addition to RBAC.
 Since Kubernetes 1.3, PodSecurityPolicy has been the built-in way to do that for security-related Pod fields.
 Using PodSecurityPolicy, you can prevent “create Pod” from automatically meaning “root on every cluster node,” without needing to deploy additional external admission controllers.